practicalli/clojure/performance/index.md

 * time through a specific path in your application
 * response times under different loads

 The purpose of performance testing and bench-marking is to understand the expected behaviour of your application under various usage patterns.
-This kind of testing can also suggest areas of the application that might benefit from optomisation
+This kind of testing can also suggest areas of the application that might benefit from optimisation

 ## Performance tools for Clojure